Paul Posluszny: 2017

 The Jaguars finished first in the AFC South with a 10–6 record and received a playoff berth.
 This was the first time in Posluszny's career his team had a winning record and made the playoffs.
-On January 7, 2018, Posluszny started his first career playoff game, but was held without a tackle as the Jaguars defeated the Buffalo Bills in the AFC Wildcard game.
-The following week, Posluszny made three combined tackles and a pass deflection in a 45–42 victory against his home state Pittsburgh Steelers.
+On January 7, 2018, Posluszny started his first career playoff game, but was held without a tackle as the Jaguars defeated the Buffalo Bills in the AFC Wild Card Round.
+The following week, Posluszny made three combined tackles and a pass deflection in a 45–42 victory against his home state Pittsburgh Steelers in the Divisional Round.
 The Jaguars were eliminated by the New England Patriots in the following game with Posluszny collecting three solo tackles in the Jaguars' 24–20 AFC Championship loss.

 On March 13, 2018, Posluszny announced his retirement from the NFL.